 In 2 years, they will look you in the eye & claim they voted Harris.

-Unknown parent • • •liferstate
+Unknown parent • • •@shaknais that's good to hear

-in reply to Alice McFlurry • • •Beggar Midas
+Unknown parent • • •Beggar Midas

 in reply to Alice McFlurry • • •There's plenty of guilt to go round.
 Enough for everyone to get a heaping helping.
 Lets focus on the problem at hand.
 Everyone can argue over who owes what on the tab after the danger has passed.